Owen Miller Player Props: Brewers vs. Rockies

 Owen Miller At The Plate

-- Miller has picked up a hit in 11 games this year (64.7%), including one multi-hit game.
+- Miller has picked up a hit in 11 games this season (61.1%), including one multi-hit game.

-- In 17 games played this season, he has not hit a home run.
+- In 18 games played this season, he has not gone deep.

-- In five of 17 games this year, he has scored, including multiple runs once.
+- In five of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.